 In less than an hour much was accomplished at the Village of Lawrence board of trustees meeting on Dec.
 21.

-A group of residents who live near the now closed Lawrence sewage treatment plant made their pitch that housing would be preferable than developing the 3.2-acre site into a park or a community center, ideas that were floated nearly two years ago.
+A group of residents who live near the now closed Lawrence sewage treatment plant made their pitch that housing would be preferable than developing the 4.35-acre site into a park or a community center, ideas that were floated nearly two years ago.
+The county will retain about a half acre.

 Mayor Alex Edelman said the board is considering dividing the property into several lots for the construction of single-family homes.
 The residents said that is more in line with what they had in mind.
 According to village officials, the plant could be demolished by April, depending on Nassau County.